Vera Duckworth: Jack and Vera

 They believed the storyline was a turning point for the two and was written with wit.
 Dawn opines: "It was very cleverly written, because Vera knew that Jack had a girlfriend on the side but she didn't know the other woman was Bet.
 So she chose Bet as someone to confide in, and she really opened her heart.
 It was quite moving as well as funny."
-This led to classic showdown in the Rovers.
+This led to a classic showdown in the Rovers.

 On 23 August 2010, it was confirmed that the actress would make a one-off appearance as the ghost of Vera Duckworth.
 The episode was broadcast on 8 November 2010.
-Husband Jack died from incurable cancer and the scene was a reunion for the two characters.
+Husband Jack died from incurable cancer, and the scene was a reunion for the two characters.
 Producer Phil Collinson explained why they decided to include her: "It's something I've heard a lot.
-People say, 'When my mother was dying she saw my father' [...]
+People say, 'When my mother was dying, she saw my father' [...]
 It's a story I've heard a few people say.
 We're storytellers at the end of the day.
-Yes it's Coronation Street and yes it reflects real life, but we're storytellers."
+Yes, it's Coronation Street, and yes, it reflects real life, but we're storytellers."
 Whilst Executive producer Kieran Roberts opined that he would be surprised if anyone thought it was the wrong decision.